-Given that Americans are overwhelmingly oblivious to theatre, to say nothing of its awesome literature, perhaps the first response to the question “Why?” is the classic comeback, “Why Not?“
+Given that most people are oblivious to theatre itself—to say nothing of its awesome literature—perhaps the first response to the question “Why Read Plays?” is the classic comeback.
+Click the box.

 A play (as the name suggests), is the quintessential parlor game.
 Instead of playing cards, we read a play, and talk about it as we go.
 Sometimes we’re hilarious; sometimes deeply moved.
 It’s like all other games we play with other people—focused on the object, but digressing, interacting, sharing the experience.